ppodgorsek/docker-robot-framework/README.md

 * `SCREEN_HEIGHT` (default: 1080)
 * `SCREEN_WIDTH` (default: 1920)

+## Testing this project

+Not convinced yet?
+Simple tests have been prepared in the `test/` folder, you can run them using the following command:

+    docker run -v ./test:/opt/robotframework/tests:Z\
+        ppodgorsek/robot-framework:latest

 ## Please contribute!

 Have you found an issue?
 Do you have an idea for an improvement?
 Feel free to contribute by submitting it [on the GitHub project](https://github.com/ppodgorsek/docker-robot-framework/issues).